Admission to Graduate Pharmacology Programs

 Applications will be processed only after all documentation is received by the graduate unit.
 Admission deferrals are not permitted and late applications will not be considered.

 The Department of Pharmacology requires three letters of reference for each application.
 It is recommended that you confirm your referees' availability prior to submitting their contact details.
-You are also responsible for informing them of your particular reference deadline: i.e., February or June since the default date is always June.
+You are also responsible for informing them of your particular reference deadline: i.e., January or April.

 Applicants should not use family and friends as referees.
 The best referees would be faculty members who have known you in an academic setting.
-If you have been employed (or are currently employed), a reference from your direct supervisor/employer would be acceptable; however, the best referees are those who are able to comment on the following areas: academic preparation; originality; skill at research; industry; intellectual capacity; teaching ability; and overall ability.
+If you have been employed (or are currently employed), a reference from your direct supervisor/employer would be acceptable; however, the best referees are those who are able to comment on the following areas: academic preparation; originality; skill at research; work ethic; intellectual capacity; potential for graduate studies; and overall ability.

-All applicants for the Ph.D. degree who have completed a Masters degree MUST include a reference from their M.Sc. program supervisor.
+All applicants to the Ph.D. program who have completed a Masters degree MUST include a reference from their M.Sc. program supervisor.

-It is recommended that you monitor the status of your documents in the online application and to follow up with your referees well in advance of deadlines to ensure that the references have been uploaded.
+It is recommended that you monitor the status of your documents in the online application portal and to follow up with your referees well in advance of deadlines to ensure that the references have been submitted.

 You are required to upload scanned official transcript(s) including the transcript legend for each post-secondary institution attended.
 Applicants from Canadian universities may upload a PDF of their academic history from their university's student web service.
 If you have transcripts from multiple institutions, please ensure that they are in reverse chronological order (i.e., most recent first).